The mirror conjecture for minuscule flag varieties: Introduction

-The equivariant analogue of the Kloosterman $\aD$-module was constructed in \cite{HNY}.
-The automorphic $\aD$-module $A_\cG$ can be generalized to an automorphic $\aD$-module $A_\cG(h)$ which further depends on the choice of a character of $T$.
-In \eqref{eq:kloostermansheaf}, one then replaces the Artin-Schreier sheaf by the tensor product of an Artin-Schreier sheaf and a Kummer sheaf.
+The {\it twisted Kloosterman $D$-module} $\TKl_n$ arises in \eqref{eq:kloostermansheaf} by replacing the Artin--Schreier sheaf by the tensor product of an Artin--Schreier sheaf and a Kummer sheaf.
+The automorphic $\aD$-module $A_\cG$ can similarly be deformed to an automorphic $\aD$-module which further depends on the choice of a character of $T$~\cite{HNY}.
+We thus obtain the twisted Kloosterman $\aD$-module, denoted $\TKl_{G^\vee}$.

-An equivariant analogue of the Frenkel--Gross connection has not appeared in the literature as far as we know.
-We define it to be
+The corresponding deformation of the Frenkel--Gross connection \eqref{eq:FG} has not appeared in the literature as far as we know.
+We define the \emph{deformed Frenkel--Gross connection} to be